 For dashboards, metric filters are an interactive widget and on queries, they are a result manipulation.
 Metric filters let users filter reports to a specific numeric range.
 For example, you can use a metric filter to show only the months where the number of tickets solved was between 10 and 20.
 The function is the same for both queries and dashboards, but on dashboards the filter will apply to all results on that tab.

 See Selecting the metric result range for information about metric filters on queries.

 An ordered set is a type of set that lets you list attribute values in a custom order.
 In an ordered set attribute, you can drag an attributes' values above or below each other to set their position.
-Ordered sets can be created in the Calculations menu or by editing an attribute in the Data structure menu.
+Ordered sets can be created in the Calculations menu.

 See Organizing values by ordered sets for more information.